 BOARD OF DIRECTORS:

 Sona was born in 1997 in Yerevan, Armenia.
-She moved to Austria in 2015, where she is currently completing the last semester of her Bachelor studies (majoring in Business Law).
+She moved to Austria in 2015, where she is currently completing her last year of her Master’s studies (majoring in Business Law).
 Already during her school years, she has been highly engaged in voluntary activities.
-Some of the programs worth mentioning are caring about ill children in hospitals, cleaning Armenian Churches and raising awareness about Armenian culture and churches via social networks, participating in annual “Develop Armenia Program” etc. Currently she is involved in the project of forming an online catalogue of Armenian books in the Mechitharisten Congregation of Vienna, thus contributing to the preservation of the Armenian cultural heritage for future generations to come.
+Some of the programs worth mentioning are caring about ill children in hospitals, cleaning Armenian Churches and raising awareness about Armenian culture and churches via social networks, participating in annual “Develop Armenia Program” etc. Currently she is involved in the project of forming an online catalog of Armenian books in the Mechitharisten Congregation of Vienna, thus contributing to the preservation of the Armenian cultural heritage for future generations to come.

 Mariam is studying at the University of Applied Sciences Wiener Neustadt, majoring in Accounting and Finance consulting.
 Currently, she is completing her last semester as an intern in the taxation department of Ernst and Young.
 Living in four different countries has given her the opportunity to expand her network, experience new cultures and meet people from all over the world, which has transformed Mariam into a vibrant and open-minded individual.
 She feels privileged and excited to be part of SOAR and help less fortunate children and young individuals.